Annual simulation & heat gains of the network

 - Enter the moisture content of the ground

-- Account for ice formation — recommended for simulations with a probe field or collector field in order to capture the full ground heat gains
+- Account for ice formation — recommended for simulations with a borehole field or collector field in order to capture the full ground heat gains

 Alternatively, a fixed temperature can also be prescribed to run a simplified simulation.
 For a detailed evaluation of the heat gains, the detailed ground model is recommended.